 In only 50m, at a junction of paths by a post with arrows, turn sharp right on a path which is part of the Nature Trail (in reverse direction).
 Care: do not stray!
 Follow this clear sandy path as it curves left and runs straight ahead slightly uphill.
 Just before you reach the trees, avoid a right fork and keep ahead uphill to reach a wide crossing path by a marker post.
-Turn right on the path downhill, through (or past) a wooden gate, following a blue arrow.
-Keep straight ahead over a crossing track by a field gate, through (or past) a wooden gate, ignoring a yellow NT arrow pointing right.
+Turn right on the path downhill, through the smaller of two wooden gates, following a blue arrow.
+Keep straight ahead over a crossing track by a field gate, through a wooden gate, ignoring a yellow NT arrow pointing right.
 In 15m, avoid another yellow NT arrow on the right.
-In another 25m, fork right in the direction of a yellow arrow on a wide path, passing the Witch's Broom Tree.
+In another 25m, fork right in the direction of a yellow arrow on a wide path, passing the Witch's Broom Tree beside its info board (a useful pointer).
 This twisted beech was a favourite with children for climbing before the days of health-and-safety.
-In 350m, this path leads back to the Abinger Roughs car park where the walk began.
+In 350m, avoid a left fork, arriving back in the Abinger Roughs car park where the walk began.